Skylodge Adventure Suites in Peru.

 Soup starter and wine for dinner

 Chicken and rice for dinner.
-The guides carried all the food up with them.
+The guides carried this up with them.

 Chocolate cake and strawberries for desert.